KTH/kth-node-api-call/README.md

 ```

 ### Note
-The checkAPIs option requires that the API implements a checkAPIKey route, see [node-api](https://www.github.com/KTH/node-api.git)
+The checkAPIs option requires that the API implements a checkAPIkey route, see [node-api](https://www.github.com/KTH/node-api.git)
+The endpoint can be overridden by setting the `statusCheckPath` property on the api config object

 ## Usage